 McCann’s Pre-Engineering program was certified through the Project Lead The Way Pre-Engineering and Engineering Technology Program by a visiting team from the engineering department of Worcester Polytechnic Institute.
 Students who demonstrate exemplary work in their pre-engineering courses and pass the national examination may apply for college credit at a variety of national affiliate colleges and universities.
 Students enrolled in the program have an opportunity to continue to gain college credit as they progress through the courses as upperclass students at McCann.

 Now entering its 10th year at McCann, the Project Lead the Way program is co-taught by three academic and three technical teachers and is supported by two counselors, all who have had specialized training in exposing high school students to the basic concepts of engineering.
-Since its launch, more than a hundred McCann Tech students have become eligible for between three and 12 college credits through the program.

 To learn more about McCann, visit mccanntech.org.